Emergency functions of the department

 Lead agency responsibilities

-The department's emergency management accountabilities are set out in the Emergency Management Manual Victoria.
+The department's emergency management accountabilities are set out in the State Emergency Management Plan.
 The department's portfolios are the State's lead agency for:

 - agriculture or veterinary chemical contamination of livestock or agricultural produce

 - biosecurity incursions, including: